Thomas Marshburn: Medical career

 After completing medical school, Marshburn trained in emergency medicine at the St. Vincent Hospital Emergency Medicine program in Toledo, Ohio, where he also worked as a flight physician.
 After three years of training, he was certified by the American Board of Emergency Medicine in 1992.
 He then worked as an emergency physician in Seattle, Washington, before being accepted into the first class of the NASA/UTMB Space Medicine Fellowship in Galveston, Texas.
 After completing the fellowship in 1995, he worked as an emergency physician in area hospitals in Houston, Texas, and at the Massachusetts General Hospital in Boston, Massachusetts.
-During this time he also worked as an attending physician for the emergency medicine residency at The University of Texas Health Science Center at Houston.
+During this time, he also worked as an attending physician for the emergency medicine residency at The University of Texas Health Science Center at Houston.

 NASA career

 Marshburn joined NASA in November 1994, serving as a flight surgeon at Johnson Space Center in Houston, Texas.
 He was assigned to Space Shuttle Medical Operations and to the joint US/Russian Space Program.
 From February 1996 to May 1997 he served as a flight surgeon for NASA personnel deployed to the Yuri Gagarin Cosmonauts Training Center, Star City, Russia, followed by work in the Center for Flight Control in Korolyov, Russia, in support of the NASA Expedition 4 to the Mir Space Station.
 From July 1997 to August 1998 he was co-chair of Medical Operations for the Shuttle–Mir Program.
 From 1998 to 2000, he was deputy Flight Surgeon for Neuronal (STS-98) and lead Flight Surgeon for the STS-101 mission to the International Space Station (ISS).

 After spending ten months as a NASA representative to the Harvard/MIT Smart Medical Systems Team of the National Space Biomedical Research Institute in Boston, Massachusetts, he worked as the lead Flight Surgeon for Expedition 7 to the ISS in 2003, supporting from Russia, Kazakhstan and Houston.
 Until he was selected as an astronaut candidate, Marshburn served as Medical Operations Lead for the ISS.
 His activities included development of the biomedical training program for flight surgeons and astronaut crew medical officers, and managing the ISS Health Maintenance System.

 Marshburn was selected in May 2004 to be a NASA astronaut.
 He completed his Astronaut Candidate Training in February 2006.
 This included scientific and technical briefings, intensive instruction in Shuttle and International Space Station systems, physiological training, T-38 flight training and water and wilderness survival training.
 He was qualified for various technical assignments within the Astronaut Office and future flight assignments as a mission specialist.

 In May 2010, Marshburn served as an aquanaut during the NEEMO 14 mission aboard the Aquarius underwater laboratory, living and working underwater for fourteen days.

-In 2019, he served as back up flight Engineer 1 for the Soyuz MS-13 and Soyuz MS-15 long-duration flights to the ISS, first backing up Italian astronaut Luca Parmitano, and the American-Swedish astronaut Jessica Meir.
+In 2019, he served as a backup flight engineer for the Soyuz MS-13 and Soyuz MS-15 long-duration flights to the ISS, first backing up Italian astronaut Luca Parmitano, and the American-Swedish astronaut Jessica Meir.